 Photo Credit: Adventure to Fitness

-In my opinion – which, I should add, has been formed from many discussions with our medical, educational and child-development advisors – the key for parents is to keep children's minds and bodies active.
+In my opinion – which has been formed from many discussions with medical, educational and child-development advisors – the key for parents is to keep children's minds and bodies active.
 Countless medical studies suggest that part of the increase in childhood obesity can be linked directly to increased sedentary activities (e.g., passive TV or video games).
 Similarly, educators suggest that kids often return from breaks more sluggish due to erratic eating, combined with limited physical and mental activity.
 Of course, parents of young children don't need a behavioral expert to tell them that lack of activity tends to make kids "stir crazy," leading to fights with their siblings, sassing Mom & Dad, or crazy tantrums!
 Kids need to "get the wiggles out!"

 Photo Credit: Happy Being Healthy